Lemon Law in MassachusettsGet detailed Vehicle History Report in 3 Easy Steps

 The Massachusetts Lemon Law is designed to protect buyers against purchasing new or used motor vehicles that have substantial defects and are unsafe to be driven on Massachusetts roads.
 The Lemon Law is administered by the Massachusetts Office of Consumer Affairs and Business Regulation.

 The Massachusetts Lemon Law has three parts: new and leased vehicles; used vehicles; and Lemon Aid.
 Each of these laws is discussed in detail below, as well as all the general information you need to know about protecting yourself from wasting your money on a bad motor vehicle.

 Basically, the new car Lemon Law is there to protect the consumer who buys a new or used car and finds that it has problems that seriously impair the use of the vehicle and cannot be resolved after a number of attempts to fix it.

-Any new car, motorcycle, van or truck bought in Massachusetts from a new-car dealer is covered for one year or 15,000 miles of use, whichever comes first.
-The law also covers vehicles that are resold during the one year or 15,000-mile term of protection.
+Any new car, motorcycle, van, or truck bought in Massachusetts from a new-car dealer is covered for 1 year or 15,000 miles of use, whichever comes first.
+The law also covers vehicles that are resold during the term 1 year or 15,000 miles of protection.

 If your car meets these qualifications, you can either ask for a replacement or refund and the dealer is legally required to give it to you.